Gardner Cinemas 1 & 2

 01440

-The Orpheum Theatre, which opened in 1919, was located on Parker Street.
+The Orpheum Theatre was opened prior to October 1914.
 Seating was provided for 702 in the orchestra, 416 in the balcony and 40 in the loges.
 In 1925 an Estay theatre organ opus 2333 size 2/17 was installed in the Orpheum Theatre.
-In the 1940’s it was operated by the George Giles circuit of Cambridge.
+In the 1940’s it was operated by the George A. Giles circuit of Cambridge.

-It was later twinned as the Gardner Cinemas 1 & 2.
-After closing as a movie theater in 1999, the building was converted to retail use.
+In late-1968 it was remodeled as the Gardner Cinema 1 and an addional screen was added at the side which became Grardner Cinema 2.
+After closing as a movie theatre in 1999, the building was converted to retail use.
 It most recently housed a health food store and Chinese restaurant.
 On May 5, 2007, the former Gardner Cinemas was destroyed by a fire.
+The remains were demolished in late-February 2017.

 As the Orpheum, this theater was included in the MGM Theatre Photograph and Report project.
 The form has an exterior photo taken in 1941.
 The theater had a narrow entrance with a small rectangular marquee and a vertical blade sign above.
 Movies posted were “That Night in Rio” and “Man Who Lost Himself”.
 To the right of the entrance was Student Bros. shoe store.
 The Report says that the Orpheum had been playing MGM films for over 15 years; it was over 15 years old (as of 1941), and in Good condition, and had 1158 seats, with the same breakdown as in the heading above.
 The theatre was on Parker St., and the competing theater was the Uptown.